What do ILBers think of this?

 I'm going in!

-― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Wednesday, 21 October 2015 09:56 (four years ago) link
+― as verbose and purple as a Peter Ustinov made of plums (James Morrison), Wednesday, 21 October 2015 09:56 (five years ago) link

 Cheers! loving it so far.
 Not sure what I expected, but this is quite surprising and contemporary and entertaining so far.
 Just read up to how Ulrich surprises himself by asking for clemency for the sex murderer.